thiblahute/meson-website/Reference-manual.md

       add_languages('objc')
     endif

+Takes one keyword argument, `required`.
+It defaults to `true`, which means that if any of the languages specified is not found, Meson will halt.
+Returns true if all languages specified were found and false otherwise.

 ### benchmark

 Creates a benchmark item that will be run when the benchmark target is run.
 The behaviour of this function is identical to `test` with the exception that there is no `is_parallel` keyword, because benchmarks are never run in parallel.